Andy0526/gitlearn/readme.txt

-Edit in branch named dev.
+Edit in branch named .